Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Superspace and superfields

 \section{Superspace and superfields}

-The concept of supersymmetry [15,16] plays an important part in modern approaches to understanding physics at a fundamental level.
+The concept of supersymmetry (Buchbinder and Kuzenko, 1998; Arnowitt {\em et al.}, 1984) plays an important part in modern approaches to understanding physics at a fundamental level.
 We will show that supersymmetry is present given certain algebraic preconditions in a theory.
 In usual treatments in the physics literature supersymmetry is imposed {\em ad hoc}.
 In our work, to be described below, we show that the required preconditions are present in our theory and we therefore derive, or deduce, the presence of supersymmetry.
 In other words we do not arbitrarily impose supersymmetry properties (such as ${\bf Z}_2$-gradings) to the algebraic structures of our theory, we derive them.